Fried Frank recently secured a precedent-setting victory for pro bono client, Laverne Pierre, before the First Department Appellate Division.

 On January 29, 2013, the court granted the relief requested by the defendant, finding that Mr. Prade was actually innocent of the crime for which he has spent the past 15 years in prison.

-Working on the matter were litigation partner Michael de Leeuw (NY), litigation special counsel Jennifer Colyer (NY) and former litigation associate Erin Abrams (NY).
+Working on the matter were litigation partner Michael de Leeuw (NY), litigation special counsel Jennifer Colyer (NY) and litigation associate Erin Abrams (NY).